How to Start a Restaurant Business

-Before you start, you'll need a business plan for your venture.
-This essential document shows yourself and any investor your overall business objectives and financial summaries.
+Before you start, you'll need a business plan for your new venture.
+This essential document shows you and any investor your overall business objectives and financial summaries.
 No bank will lend without one so you should think about planning at the outset.

 We recommend using business planning software to help you prepare this document.
-You can purchase these online, or your bank should offer some free basic software on a CD.
+You can purchase these online, or your bank should offer some free elementary software on a CD.

 Planning - Location